 How to Counter Kadas Opening

-There are several responses as Kadas Opening counter.
+There are several responses to Kadas Opening.

 The 1…e5 variation is the most commonly played approach to punishing 1.h4.
 It often allows tactical games.
 White typically throws the h-pawn up to h6 to harm the enemy’s pawn structure.
 Black usually develop their pieces and prove their advantage.